thomassaison/meta-maaxboard/README.md

 A meta-layer for MaaXBoard series boards
 >

-Yocto hardknott 3.3 support:        MaaXBoard Nano
+Yocto hardknott 3.3 support:        MaaXBoard

-Yocto zeus 3.0 support:             MaaXBoard / MaaXBoard Mini / MaaXBoard Nano

-Yocto sumo 2.5 support:             MaaXBoard / MaaXBoard Mini